belle2/basf2/svd/doc/dbstore.rst

 	       ELS3 Time calibration wrapper, with sensor-side granularity_

 Check `ELS3Time@CDB <https://cdbweb.sdcc.bnl.gov/Payload?basf2=SVD3SampleELSTimeCalibrations&perpage=25&>`_ all revisions available in the Conditions Database.
 Revision **2** is used for experiment 0 and 1003, revision **1** correspond to no calibration.

+.. _svdclustertimeshifter:

+.. cpp:class:: SVDClusterTimeShifter

+	       Time shift adjustment depending on cluster-size, with sensor-on-ladder granularity_

+   Check `SVDClusterTimeShifter@CDB <https://cdbweb.sdcc.bnl.gov/Payload?basf2=SVDClusterTimeShifter&perpage=25&>`_ all revisions available in the Conditions Database.
+Revision **1** is used for experiment 0 and 1002/3/4 which corresponds to no shift, revision **3** is calculated from *Exp24,Run1726* and should only be used for data.

+.. _svdtimegroupingconfiguration:

+.. cpp:class:: SVDTimeGroupingConfiguration

+	       Stores parameters used in SVDTimeGrouping module, with detector granularity_

+   Check `SVDTimeGroupingConfiguration@CDB <https://cdbweb.sdcc.bnl.gov/Payload?basf2=SVDTimeGroupingConfiguration&perpage=25&>`_ all revisions available in the Conditions Database.
+Revision **3** is used for experiment 0 and 1003/4, revision **4** is calculated from *Exp24-Run1726* and should be used for data.